bnjs/bnjs.github.io/notes/sam-altman-ideas-products-teams-and-execution-highlights.md

 ### The best companies are almost always <span>mission oriented</span>

-### It’s difficult to get large groups of people to the <span>extreme levels of focus and productivity</span> that you need for a startup to be successful
+### It's difficult to get large groups of people to the <span>extreme levels of focus and productivity</span> that you need for a startup to be successful

 ### For that you need <span>an important mission</span> and <span>a great founding idea</span>.

 ### Good startups usually take <span>ten years</span>.

-### If you don’t <span>love and believe in what you’re building</span>, you’re likely to give up at some point along the way.
+### If you don't <span>love and believe in what you're building</span>, you're likely to give up at some point along the way.

-### In many ways it’s <span>easier to start a hard startup</span> than an easy startup.
+### In many ways it's <span>easier to start a hard startup</span> than an easy startup.

-### <span>Companies that copy an existing idea</span> with very few new insights don’t excite people and they don’t compell the teams to work hard enough to be successful.
+### <span>Companies that copy an existing idea</span> with very few new insights don't excite people and they don't compell the teams to work hard enough to be successful.

 ## GREAT IDEAS SOUND BAD

 ### The best ideas <span>often look terrible</span> at the beginning.

-### You want an idea that turns into a <span>monopoly</span>, but you can’t get a monopoly in a big market right away, there’s too much competition for that.
+### You want an idea that turns into a <span>monopoly</span>, but you can't get a monopoly in a big market right away, there's too much competition for that.

 ### You have to <span>find a small market</span> in which you can get a monopoly and then <span>quickly expand</span>.

 ### This is why some great startup ideas look really bad at the beginning.

-### It’s good if you can say something like, “Today only this small subset of users are going to use my product, but I’m going to get all of them and in the future almost everyone will use my product.”
+### It's good if you can say something like, “Today only this small subset of users are going to use my product, but I'm going to get all of them and in the future almost everyone will use my product.”

 ### You need conviction in your own beliefs, and a willingness to ignore others' naysaying.

-### If you do come up with a great idea, most people are going to think it’s bad, and that's a good sign.
+### If you do come up with a great idea, most people are going to think it's bad, and that's a good sign.

-### The truly good ideas don’t sound like they’re worth stealing.
+### The truly good ideas don't sound like they're worth stealing.

-### You want an idea about which you can say, “I know it sounds like a bad idea, but here’s specifically why it’s actually a great one.”
+### You want an idea about which you can say, “I know it sounds like a bad idea, but here's specifically why it's actually a great one.”

 ### You want to sound crazy, but you want to actually be right.

-### You want an idea that not many other people are working on, and it’s OK if it doesn’t sound big at first.
+### You want an idea that not many other people are working on, and it's OK if it doesn't sound big at first.

 ### You need to take over a small specific market and expand from there.

-### Unpopular but right, is what you’re going for.
+### Unpopular but right, is what you're going for.

 ## SMALL BUT RAPIDLY GROWING MARKETS

-### You really want to take the time to think about how the market’s going to evolve.
+### You really want to take the time to think about how the market's going to evolve.

-### You need a market that’s going to be big in ten years.
+### You need a market that's going to be big in ten years.

-### Think about the growth rate of the market rather than it’s current size, and think about if there’s any reason that it’s going to top out.
+### Think about the growth rate of the market rather than it's current size, and think about if there's any reason that it's going to top out.

-### A company that’s going after a small but rapidly growing market is a more attractive investment than a big but slow growing one.
+### A company that's going after a small but rapidly growing market is a more attractive investment than a big but slow growing one.

-### One of the big advantages of these small but rapidly growing markets, is that customers are usually pretty desperate for a solution, and they’ll put up with an imperfect but rapidly improving product.
+### One of the big advantages of these small but rapidly growing markets, is that customers are usually pretty desperate for a solution, and they'll put up with an imperfect but rapidly improving product.

 ### Student probably have better intuition about which markets are likely to start growing rapidly than older people do.

-### You cannot create a market that doesn’t want to exist.
+### You cannot create a market that doesn't want to exist.

 ### You can basically change everything in a startup but the market.

-### You want a market that’s going to grow really quickly.
+### You want a market that's going to grow really quickly.

 ### Why is this the perfect time for this particular idea and to start this particular company?
-Why couldn’t it have been done 2 years ago, and why will 2 years in the future be too late?
+Why couldn't it have been done 2 years ago, and why will 2 years in the future be too late?

-### The most successful YC startups all had a great idea and a great answer to "Why now?", and if you don’t you should be at least somewhat suspicious about it.
+### The most successful YC startups all had a great idea and a great answer to "Why now?", and if you don't you should be at least somewhat suspicious about it.

 ## BUILD SOMETHING YOU NEED, OR GET VERY CLOSE TO YOUR CUSTOMERS

-### In general, it’s best if you’re building something that you yourself need.
+### In general, it's best if you're building something that you yourself need.

-### If you don’t need it yourself and you’re building something that someone else needs, realize that you’re at a big disadvantage and get very, very close to your customers.
+### If you don't need it yourself and you're building something that someone else needs, realize that you're at a big disadvantage and get very, very close to your customers.

 ## GOOD IDEAS ARE EASY TO EXPLAIN

 ### Good startup ideas are almost always very easy to explain and very easy to understand.

-### If it takes more than a sentence to explain what you’re doing, it’s almost always a sign that it’s too complicated.
+### If it takes more than a sentence to explain what you're doing, it's almost always a sign that it's too complicated.

 ## CLONE IDEAS USUALLY FAIL